campbell17/helveticampbell/SUBSTACK_INTEGRATION.md

 ## Fallback Behavior

 If the Substack API is unavailable or returns an error, the website will automatically fall back to displaying the local essays defined in `app/data/essays.ts`.

+## Troubleshooting

+If you're experiencing issues with the Substack integration, try these troubleshooting steps:

+### 1. Check your Substack URL

+Make sure your Substack URL is correct in the environment variables.
+It should be in the format `yourdomain.substack.com` without any `https://` prefix or trailing slashes.

+### 2. Verify your API key

+Ensure your Substack API key is valid and correctly set in your environment variables.

+### 3. Use the Debug Page

+Visit `/debug/substack` in your application to access a debug page that tests the API connection directly and displays detailed information about any errors.

+### 4. Check Server Logs

+Look at your server logs for any errors related to the Substack API requests.
+The integration includes detailed logging to help diagnose issues.

+### 5. Test with a known working Substack URL

+Try using a known public Substack URL to test if the API is working correctly.
+You can do this on the debug page.

+### 6. Common Issues

+- **Empty Response**: Some Substack publications might not have any public posts
+- **CORS Errors**: Make sure you're using the server-side API route and not calling the Substack API directly from the client
+- **Rate Limiting**: The Substack API may have rate limits that are affecting your requests

+### 7. Check CORS settings

+If you're hosting your application on a different domain than your API, you may need to configure CORS settings in your API route.